 Parents are provided with written notice of the outcome of all eligibility evaluations.

-With written parental consent, the primary referral source is notified in writing of the outcome of the eligibility

 Assessment

 Assessment consists of the ongoing procedures used by appropriately qualified personnel throughout the period of a child’s eligibility for services to identify (1) the child’s unique strengths and needs and the services appropriate to meet those needs; and (2) the resources, priorities, and concerns of the family and the supports and services necessary to enhance the family’s capacity to meet the developmental needs of their child.
-For purposes of ongoing assessment only, “multidisciplinary” may be defined as one certified Early Intervention Specialist who is qualified or licensed in more than one discipline.

-If eligibility is based on an established condition or factors, an assessment must be completed to determine the child’s unique strengths and needs in order to determine the Early Intervention services appropriate to meet those needs.
+If eligibility is based on an established condition or child and family eligibility factors, an assessment must be completed to determine the child’s unique strengths and needs in order to determine the Early Intervention services appropriate to meet those needs.
 Such an assessment will include a review of the results of any evaluation(s) or records; observation of the child; and the identification of needs with respect to physical development, cognitive development, communication development, social or emotional development, or adaptive development.
 Assessment procedures are culturally and linguistically appropriate for the infant/ toddler and the family.

 Family directed assessments are voluntary and conducted with the concurrence of each family member as a means to identify the family’s concerns, priorities, and resources, and the services and supports necessary to enhance the capacity to meet the developmental needs of the infant/toddler.
 Family directed assessments, if based in part on an assessment tool, include an interview and are completed in the family’s native language unless clearly not feasible to do so.